James, Davis propel Lakers past Bucks, Heat cool off Celtics

 "This is something we have to do every time we step on the floor."

-He also shook off an injury scare, grabbing his left ankle in pain after tangling with Middleton and limping to the bench but soon returning to the game.
+He also shook off an injury scare, grabbing his left ankle in pain after tangling with Middleton and limping to the bench, but soon returned to the game.

 There was drama in Boston, where Celtics star Jalen Brown scored 37 points and banked in a stunning three-pointer to force overtime against Miami.